readytensor/rt_vsdv_forecasting_datasets/README.md

 ### Example
-For instance, if you have a base dataset named `temperature` in the processed folder, a corresponding variation in the variations folder might be named `temperature_ratio_4`.
-This indicates that the dataset `temperature` has been modified such that the total number of observations is four times the length of the forecast period.
+For instance, if you have a base dataset named `temperature_ratio_max` in the processed folder, a corresponding variation in the variations folder might be named `temperature_ratio_4`.
+This indicates that the dataset `temperature_ratio_max` has been modified such that the total number of observations is four times the length of the forecast period.
 This setup allows researchers to assess how different lengths of historical data affect the accuracy and effectiveness of their forecasting models.

 ## Usage